 Geologists study processes shaping Earth today and through its history to learn how it formed, how it has developed over time, and how life has evolved through time in response to tectonic and climatic changes.
 In their careers, geologists may seek to understand the formation of natural resources like minerals or petroleum, protect water and soil resources, or mitigate against geologic hazards like earthquakes and volcanoes.

 The GEOL program at SD Mines takes advantage of the proximity of the Black Hills through a rigorous field-based education that provides students a unique blend of hands-on experiences with strong theoretical foundations.
-Students have the opportunity to take electives in five focus areas including Energy and Mineral Resources, Environmental Geology, Geomathematics, Geospatial Technology, Paleontology, and Solid Earth and Tectonics.
+Students have the opportunity to take electives in six focus areas including Energy and Mineral Resources, Environmental Geology, Geophysics, Geospatial Technology, Paleontology, and Solid Earth and Tectonics.
 Complete information on requirements is given at Geology, BS

 Choosing a career focus

 Many different career opportunities are open to students in the geosciences.
 Geology majors complete a core of geology courses to solidly prepare them for careers in the geosciences.
 Additional program (courses with a GEOL or GEOE prefix) and free electives (other courses approved by a student’s academic advisor) can be chosen to focus on a particular career path and best prepare the student for employment or graduate school.
 Students may focus in one of five career paths or select electives from two or more career paths, depending on their interests.
 Professional placement for geology graduates has averaged 92% over the last 5 years.

 GEOL focus areas include: